-700 MHz Clearance - This has been a material programme in the current year, and it is envisaged to operate through until FY21.
+The 700MHz Clearance programme remains a key driver to the allocations within the regulated accounts as it is a material programme within the current year and it is envisaged to operate through until FY21.
 Certain allocation methods have been refined to ensure direct allocation of the 700 MHz Clearance programme is completed before allocation is made across the rest of Terrestrial Broadcast.
 This is in order to better reflect a different nature or volume of cost causality.
-The revenue from the programme is unregulated as pricing was based on commercial negotiations.
+The revenue from the programme is unregulated.
 Equipment which will remain part of the regulated business is classified based on its regulatory status of NA/MTS/Other.
 Equipment which is only used during the period of clearance activities to 2021, and will not form part of the regulatory business going forward, is classed as Other.